Thursday, 5 December 2019

 This lovely gravy, adapted from The Vegetarian Feast by Martha Rose Shulman (sadly out of print), is surprisingly tasty.

 No insipid, uninspiring gravy, this.
-This gravy is richly flavoured, silky textured and healthier than meat gravies.
+It's richly flavoured, silky textured and healthier than meat gravies.
 Some say adding mushrooms enriches the flavour and texture but others are happy without.
+67 prefers the version with mushrooms.

 Makes: 2 cups/half a litre